Climate change in Bangladesh

-Climate change in Bangladesh is a critical issue as the country is one of the most vulnerable to the effects of climate change.
+Climate change is a critical issue in Bangladesh.
+As the country is one of the most vulnerable to the effects of climate change.
 In the 2020 edition of Germanwatch's Climate Risk Index, it ranked seventh in the list of countries most affected by climate calamities during the period 1999–2018.
-Bangladesh's vulnerability to climate change impacts is due to a combination of geographical factors, such as its flat, low-lying, and delta-exposed topography, and socio-economic factors, including its high population density, levels of poverty, and dependence on agriculture.
+Bangladesh's vulnerability to the effects of climate change is due to a combination of geographical factors, such as its flat, low-lying, and delta-exposed topography and socio-economic factors, including its high population density, levels of poverty, and dependence on agriculture.
+The impacts and potential threats include sea level rise, temperature rise, food crisis, droughts, floods, and cyclones.